antdke/antdke.co/content/posts/2020-12-28--Blueberry-Pancakes.md

 **Funny end story:** At Penelope, a woman’s tiny dog jumped out of its bag and ran off.

 She chased it down the sidewalk.
-But, tiny dog outpaced her.
+But, the tiny dog outpaced her.

 Luckily, a guy in a yellow coat was ahead.
 He squatted and recovered the dog like a fumbled football.